 Source: DFID, 25 Sep 2008

 Other committments made during the”One World One Dream: Sanitation and Water for All” event at the UN High Level Meeting include:

 - Japan – establishment of a Water Security Action Team for Africa to provide safe drinking water for 6.5 million people and implement a water supply capacity-building program that would train 5,000 people over the next five years;

 - Tajikistan – hosting the International Freshwater Forum in 2010;

 - The Netherlands – providing access to safe drinking water and sanitation for at least 50 million people by 2015 having already signed various agreements that will benefit almost 30 million people, at a cost of around €1.3 b;

 - Germany will continue to train Central Asian water experts.

 Source: UN High-level Event on the Millennium Development Goals : Committing to action: achieving the Millennium Development Goals : Compilation of Partnership Events and Commitments, 25 Sep 2008

 Posted in Africa, Campaigns and Events, East Asia & Pacific, Funding, Progress on Sanitation, South Asia

-Tagged Germany, Japan, MDGs, Netherlands, Tajikistan, UN High-level Event on the Millennium Development Goals, United Kingdom
+Tagged finance, Germany, Japan, MDGs, Netherlands, Tajikistan, UN High-level Event on the Millennium Development Goals, United Kingdom